sclaussen/nutrition/nutrition/README.md

 - Rationalize why setNetCarbsMax works diff than setWeight/etc for Profile.swift
 - Enable profile info to be retrieved from health kit or not (optional)
 - Reset all (or one) bases to default amount (Reset single bases to default right right hand menu)
+- Display brand on hover?
 - Populate brands
-- Display brand on hover?
+- Populate retail
-- Add $/gram
+- Populate $/gram
 - Add vitamins/minerals
 - Custom tab bar
 - Custom nav bar